How To Treat Common Constipation

 Oh, Yes she is!
 In detail and she even has pictures! (non-offensive, I hope).

-The dreaded topic needs to be addressed and at the same time provide information to put you at "ease" on the subject.
+The dreaded topic needs to be addressed and at the same time provide information.

 Will Other People Know?

 Do you think people can tell that you suffer from constipation just by looking at you?

 Many people just don't want to talk about POOP, about their bowel habits, what it should look like or not look like, and how to better take care of their bodies to make the POOP process easier in order to avoid constipation all together.